Turkish television drama: Vietnam

+Cesur ve Güzel (Brave and Beautiful) was aired on HTV7 from 8th February 2017, under the Vietnamese title Yêu trong lửa hận.

 Europe

 Balkans

 Turkish TV shows are widely successful all over the Balkan Region.
-The most watched show in Bosnia and Herzegovina was Muhteşem Yüzyıl (Magnificent Century).
-In Kosovo, the most popular TV shows in December 2012 were Fatmagül'ün Suçu Ne?
-(What is Fatmagül's Fault?), which ranked top of all programmes and Aşk ve Ceza (Love and Punishment), which came in third according to data by Index Kosova.
-In Serbia, research from January 2013 indicates that the top two Turkish shows in TV were Muhteşem Yüzyıl, which ranked fourth, and Öyle Bir Geçer Zaman Ki (As Time Goes By), which came in seventh.
 Serbian sociologist Ratko Božović explains this popularity by pointing at the traditional, patriarchal values of the Turkish shows, and the many cultural and linguistic similarities between Turkey and the Balkan countries: "The mentality depicted in those shows has to do with a traditional understanding of morality that people in Balkans remember at some level".
-According to him, all Balkan countries (Serbia, Bosnia-Herzegovina, Kosovo, North Macedonia, Albania, Croatia etc.) have seen dramatic changes in terms of family life, and the Turkish shows help them recall value systems that now seem lost.
+According to him, all Balkan countries have seen dramatic changes in terms of family life, and the Turkish shows help them recall value systems that now seem lost.

-In North Macedonia, Öyle Bir Geçer Zaman Ki (As Time Goes By) ranked in January 2013 the top in terms of viewers, according to Nielsen Media Research.
+The most watched show in Bosnia and Herzegovina was Muhteşem Yüzyıl.
+In Kosovo, the most popular TV shows in December 2012 were Fatmagül'ün Suçu Ne?, which ranked top of all programmes and Aşk ve Ceza, which came in third according to data by Index Kosova.
+A study found that the two most popular Turkish TV shows in Serbia in January 2013 were Muhteşem Yüzyıl, which ranked fourth, and Öyle Bir Geçer Zaman Ki (As Time Goes By), which ranked seventh.
+In North Macedonia, Öyle Bir Geçer Zaman ki and Asi were the top two shows in terms of viewers in January 2013, according to Nielsen Media Research.
 In fact, Turkish shows are so successful in North Macedonia that the government has passed a bill to restrict broadcasts of Turkish series during the day and at prime time in order to reduce the Turkish impact on North Macedonia's society.

 They are also widely watched by Bulgarian viewers.
 Nova Televizia broke the record for viewer numbers when it started broadcasting the Turkish TV series Binbir Gece.
 The channel then decided to broadcast another Turkish show, Dudaktan Kalbe.

-The series Binbir Gece (One Thousand and One Nights) became a primetime hit in Bosnia, Montenegro and North Macedonia, as well as in Romania, Albania and Greece.
+Binbir Gece became a primetime hit in Bosnia, Montenegro and North Macedonia, as well as in Romania, Albania and Greece.

 It has increased the popularity of Istanbul as a tourist destination among Croatians, and led to a greater interest in learning Turkish.

-Other Turkish series that achieved great popularity in Croatia are Ezel starring Kenan İmirzalıoğlu and Cansu Dere (2009-2011), Muhteşem Yüzyıl Halit Ergenc and Meryem Uzerli (2011-2014), Fatmagül'ün Suçu Ne? starring Engin Akyürek and Beren Saat (2010-2012), Adını Feriha Koydum Hazal Kaya and Çağatay Ulusoy (2011-2012), Kuzey Güney (2011-2013) starring Kıvanç Tatlıtuğ, Buğra Gülsoy and Öykü Karayel, Dila Hanım, Küçük Sırlar (2010-2011) and most recently Behzat Ç. Bir Ankara Polisiyesi (2010-2013).
+Slovakia

 In Slovakia, the popularity of Turkish series has improved the public image of Turkey itself.

-According to the Kosovo's index, the most popular TV series Fatmagül'ün Suçu Ne?
-Fatmagül'ün Suçu Ne? was sold to 124 countries, Kara Para Aşk sold to 112 countries.
-Sıla sold to 104 countries, and Ezel sold to over 100 countries.